isomerpages/sfa-foodsecurity/_master-planning-lck/stakeholder-engagement.md

 [Lim Chu Kang Master Plan Engagement Final Report](/files/Final%20Report%20for%20LCKMP%20Engagement.pdf)

 Feasible ideas will be incorporated into the LCK master planning consultancy study.
+Some of these ideas will be shown in the LCK Master Plan exhibition in the second half of 2023.

 Stay tuned to this site and SFA’s [Facebook page](https://www.facebook.com/SGFoodAgency/) for updates on the Lim Chu Kang Master Plan!